markmarijnissen/stockticker/README.md

 ```
 As you can see, the view displays loading when the stock information is not yet fetched, and it adds a 'positive' or 'negative' class to the percentage depending on its value.

-We will use a controller to connect model with the view:
+Finally, we create a controller to connect model with the view:
 `app/controllers/stock.ls`:
 ```CoffeeScript
 Stock = require('models/stock')